Global Political Economy

 Laptop/Smartphone Use Policy

-Laptops and smartphones may not be used during lectures.
+Laptops and smartphones may not be used during lectures (except with accommodations or prior approval).
+Lecture slides will be available before and after class.
 Please take notes using traditional notepads during lectures.
 Bring your laptop for discussions and writing exercises.

 Student Support Services